jlcfly/DoubleScroll/README.md

 	DoubleScroll(document.getElementById('doublescroll'));

-You do not have id your outer div 'doublescroll'.
+You do not have to id your outer div 'doublescroll'.
 Name it whatever you want.
 Just reference it appropriately in the javascript call.

 It's not required to style the _#doublescroll_ element, but it might be advisable to do so in certain circumstances.
 For example, adding a border: